PaddlePaddle/PaddleSleeve/AdvBox/README.md

 | ResizePadding   | 43.9%  | 7.3%  | 33.0% | 42.8% |
 | FeatureSqueezing (3 bits)| 43.9%  | 7.3%  | 11.6% | 35.1% |

 # Contributing
 We appreciate your contributions!

-# Citing
-If you find this toolbox useful for your research, please consider citing.